I2Djs/node-i2djs/README.md

 # What is node-i2djs?

-node-i2djs is a server side node module for rendering canvas based 2D graphics. node-i2djs provides a declarative and out of the box virtual Dom interface  for easy and efficient rendering.
-It provides APIs to create and modify graphical content and export it in various media formats like  Images/PDFs.. etc. node-i2djs is based on node canvas module.
+Node-i2djs is a server side node.js module that allows for the creation of 2D graphics using canvas, and features a declarative and virtual DOM-based model for efficient rendering.
+It is constructed on top of the node-canvas module and provides APIs to produce and export content in various media formats, including images, PDFs.. etc.

 # What does it provide?
-node-i2djs declarative approach provides an easy way to define different types of geometrical entities, as supported in SVG.
-It also enables pixel manipulations, multimedia support, PDF creations.. etc
+Node-i2djs utilizes a declarative method that simplifies the definition of various geometrical entities, similar to those supported in SVG.
+This approach also facilitates pixel manipulations, multimedia support, and the creation of PDF files... etc
+It provides API to create, access, modify, and delete graphical entities on canvas.
+Functionalities such as Data Joins (Join-Actions) help in associating/binding data with graphical elements and their manipulations.

 It provides API's to create, access, modify, and delete graphical entities on canvas.
 Functionalities such as Data Joins (Join-Actions) help in associating/binding data with graphical elements and their manipulations.
 The following node-i2djs features helps in achieving efficient and scalable rendering:
-  - <b> Declarative Rendering: </b> Simple syntax and semantics by abstracting complex native syntax.
+  - <b> Declarative Rendering: </b>Node-i2djs provides a simpler syntax and semantics by abstracting from complex native syntax.
 Inline with client - I2Djs framework.
-  - <b> Virtual DOM tree:</b> node-I2Djs (all contexts) implements a mini Virtual DOM tree, which is a Javascript object representation of the corresponding DOM.
-Helps in keeping the state intact and enable operations such as update, addition and deletion as per the requirements.
+  - <b> Virtual DOM tree:</b> Node-I2Djs implements a Virtual DOM tree, which is a JavaScript object that reflects the corresponding rendering DOM.
+This feature preserves the state and allows for Create, Read, Update, and Delete operations on the rendering tree.
-  - <b> Join-Actions(Data Joins):</b> node-i2djs Join-Action mechanism helps in binding the data to the graphical elements by defining the actions - Enter, Update and Exit.
-It provides flexible handlers to manipulate data and trigger corresponding actions in an optimal way.
+  - <b> Join-Actions(Data Joins):</b> The Join-Action mechanism in Node-i2djs facilitates the binding of data to graphical elements by defining the Enter, Update, and Exit actions.
+This feature offers adaptable handlers to modify data and activate corresponding actions in an efficient manner.
-  - <b> Multi page PDF / media support:</b> node-i2djs lets u export the content in different media formats.
+  - <b> Multi page PDF / media support:</b> Node-i2djs lets u export the content in different media formats.
 It also provides exclusive apis to create multi page graphical PDFs.

 ## Example